 Google’s ranking algorithm takes into account more than 255 rules before making a decision and nobody knows for sure what these rules are.

-And this includes Larry Page and Sergey Bin (Google’s founders), who created the original algorithm.
+And this includes Larry Page and Sergey Brin (Google’s founders), who created the original algorithm.

-To make it easier to understand, here is a simplified process of how search engines ranking algorithms work:
+To make it easier to understand, here is a simplified process of how search engines ranking factors work:

 Step 1: Analyze User Query